Portland

 Is Portland safe for tourists?

-Most areas of Portland are safe for tourists.
-Most of the city’s crime occurs outside of the main tourist areas.
-Avoid walking by yourself at night, especially near West Burnside Street for the safest possible experience.
+Most areas of Portland are safe for tourists, but follow the same precautions you would in any major city.
+Stick to well-lit areas and avoid walking by yourself at night, especially near West Burnside Street, for the safest possible experience.

 What’s the best time of year to go to Portland Oregon?